marklogic/marklogic-docker/README.md

 ```
 Copy the output from this step as it will be needed for the other VMs to connect to them to the swarm.
 The output will be similar to `docker swarm join --token xxxxxxxxxxxxx {VM1_IP}:2377`.

-All of the nodes inside the cluster must be part of the same network in order to communicate with each other.
-In this example, we use the overlay network which allows for container communication on separate hosts.
-For more information on overlay networks, please refer https://docs.docker.com/network/overlay/

-Create an overlay network with this command:
+Create a new network with this command:

 ```
 $ docker network create --driver=overlay --attachable ml-cluster-network